mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * User profile must include first name, last name, email address.

+= Who can send rich text messages? =

+* User must have [Visual Editor enabled](https://codex.wordpress.org/Function_Reference/user_can_richedit) on their profile, to compose messages with the Visual Editor.

+* Anyone can send HTML by pasting it into a message.

 = Selecting Recipients =

 * Options to send mail to any user, or limit to users with first and last names on their profile.